dschaga/timeslider-for-a-bookmarkfile/README.md

 <img src="example.png" width="500" >

 ### How to use the script:
-* Export your bookmarks
+* Export your bookmarks file
-* Download the "slider.js"
+* Download the "slider.js" and copy it to the folder of your bookmark file.
 * open the bookmars html in a texteditor
 *  add this line in the header or body ..  <script src="slider.js"></script>
+* open your bookmark.html file

 ### What will it do?
 The script add an element - a very basic slider - and an eventlistener